Why We Love Our School

 Our goal at Good Shepherd is to provide a good Christian education for the average family at a cost that is about ten percent of the average family income for the area.
 Any costs that go over ten percent are automatically covered with scholarship.
 We also provide scholarships for families with economic hardships.
 Ten percent has always been a good guideline for our offerings as Christians.
 While challenging, it is doable.The New Testament actually urges us to give more as God blesses us.
 By following Biblical principles of stewardship in our church and school, we believe that we can support a good education program that helps our children grow in their faith in a loving environment.

-Good Shepherd Lutheran School Graduates
+Notes About Good Shepherd Lutheran School Graduates

 Brandon Johnston (2010) was valedictorian of Good Shepherd Lutheran School in 8th grade.
 He was also valedictorian of Lutheran High School North (2014).
 His sister Allison Johnston was valedictorian of GSLS 2014!